bdjeffyp/ra-guides/psx/final-fantasy-vii/guide.md

 ## Trivia

-- Final Fantasy VII is widely considered to be THE game that brought the Japanese Role Playing Game (JRPG) style to the mainstream.
+- Final Fantasy VII is widely considered to be THE game that brought the Japanese Role Playing Game (JRPG) style to the mainstream outside of Japan.
 It had the highest sales worldwide for the series at the time.
-Sony was a big player in the game's release outside of Japan, offering to help Squaresoft with the publishing, probably in hopes of increasing console sales in the competition with Nintendo and Sega.
+Sony was a big player in the game's release in other regions, offering to help Squaresoft with the publishing, probably in hopes of increasing console sales in the competition with Nintendo and Sega.
 - In the USA, in particular, there was a huge marketing push for the game, showcasing only the FMV segments in television commercials, like this one: https://youtu.be/QDz9A4ByHIQ?si=wZQ3xLO0T4ZsTdTq&t=40.
 This commercial aired during Saturday Night Live, The Simpsons, and other popular shows of the time.
 North America had the largest ad spending over the other regions in the world which likely helped in JRPGs gaining a foothold in the market with at least half of the $40 million going to that region alone.
 - This was the first Final Fantasy to be released in PAL regions.
 - After the release in Japan and in preparation for a worldwide release, Square created the "international" version of the game, which made improvements to the materia system and other menus, guardrails for the chocobo race track, more cutscenes involving Cloud's past, and aids for map navigation.
 Oh yeah, and two new superbosses were added as well. 🙂
 - Much of the game is presented using mostly static (aside from occasional animations and light effects), two-dimensional, pre-rendered backgrounds that low polygonal character models walk around on.
 There are a couple of moments where characters can move around while full motion video (FMV) plays on screen as well.
 Only the world map itself is a three-dimensional locale that can be traversed.
+- After the release of Final Fantasy VI, the development staff was experimenting to see what they could potentially accomplish with their next game on newer hardware.
+Using Silicon Graphics workstations, they created a technical demo called [Final Fantasy VI: The Interactive CG Game](https://www.youtube.com/watch?v=TPO7c_XmesU).
+Showing Terra with blonde hair, Locke, and Shadow facing off against a golem.
+It showcases dynamic camera angles that would be adopted by Final Fantasy VII's battles.
+The hardware to make it would end up being used to create the FMV sequences.
 - All of the game's locales, script, character models, and logic are stored on all three discs.
 Only the FMVs are unique to each disc.
-- When you obtain all four Huge Materia and store them in Bugenhagen's planetarium, the Huge Materia themselves resemble the crystals of the first game in the series, even sharing the color scheme for the elements that they represented (though those colors weren't used until the first remake for Final Fantasy I on the WonderSwan).
+- When you obtain all four Huge Materia and store them in Bugenhagen's planetarium, the Huge Materia themselves resemble the crystals of the first game in the series, even sharing the color scheme for the elements that they represented (though those colors weren't used until the first remake for Final Fantasy I on the WonderSwan Color).
   ![Cloud stands in the elevated planetarium with the four Huge Materia, large crystals each colored yellow, green, red, and blue](huge-materia-crystals.png)

 ## Save Support

 Final Fantasy VII uses the PlayStation memory card to hold save data with up to 15 save files per card.
 With emulators, you can create as many memory cards as you wish!
 DuckStation, the emulator I used for my playthroughs, provides an option for making unique memory card files for each game.
-Definitely turn this option on if you haven't already as it will make creating an archive of your progress through the game easier, which will also provide a way for you to go back to points in time where you may have missed an achievement but now you won't have to do a full playthrough again to get it.
-I ended up filling up both memory card files with saves in my normal run and had to load an old save once for an event that I missed.
+Definitely turn this option on if you haven't already as it will make creating an archive of your progress through the game easier.
+This will provide a way for you to go back to points in time where you may have missed an achievement but now you won't have to do a full playthrough again to get it.
+I ended up filling up both memory card files with saves in my normal run and I even had to load an old save once for an event that I missed.

 I have a specific strategy handling save files for [**David and Goliath**](#david-and-goliath-low-level-challenge) that I will describe in that portion of the guide.